S4nttuS/servicemanual-frontend/README.md

 This application adds a frontend to a backend project [servicemanual-java](https://github.com/S4nttuS/Servicemanual-java/tree/master/servicemanual-java), which is for keeping records of maintenance jobs for factory devices.
 Application supports all functionalities that the backend includes.

+**Added in December 2020 (as a pretask for Futurice):**
+- Single-page app features
+- Paging for factory devices and maintenances

+Note: by clicking some id value on maintenance table a page including information of that maintenance opens

 ## How to run this application